colinmccormick/CarND-Traffic-Sign-Classifier-Project/README.md

 ![No entry](./examples/sign07-17.png) ![General caution](./examples/sign08-18.png)
 ![Turn right ahead](./examples/sign09-33.png) ![Yield](./examples/sign10-13.png)

 The trained network predicted 9/10 correctly.
 The incorrectly classified one was one of the two "30km/h" signs.
+This isn't terribly surprising, because that image has several problems: it's not well-centered, it's clipped at the top, and there's some residual text from a different sign at the bottom.
+This highlights the fact that the classifier isn't very robust yet.
+With some additional pre-processing (such as trimming the residual text at the bottom) it might be possible for the classifier to get this one right.

-Here are the results of the prediction:
+Here are the results of the prediction for each sign, and the top softmax value (probability/certainty of the prediction):

 | Image			        |     Prediction	   		|   Softmax   	|
 |:---------------------:|:-------------------------:| :------------:|